April 23, 2025

 For small to medium-scale jewelry manufacturers, the pyrometallurgical gold refining process offers several significant benefits over traditional refining methods:

-Table below highlights the efficiency of base metal removal using the pyrometallurgical process:
+The table below highlights the efficiency of base metal removal using the pyrometallurgical process:

 Metal